 Taking care of yourself when you're living with asthma is important because this disease can affect other areas of your life.
 It's about finding those small heroic moments when you feel your best and repeating them over and over again.

-Trust me, consistency can have a huge impact on your health.
-Finding your routine and your motivation can be key to managing this disease.
+Trust me; consistency can have a considerable impact on your health.
+Finding your routine and your motivation can be vital in managing this disease.